mturilin/bount/README.md

  	fab hostname db_snapshot_local

- The file will automatically appear in the backup / db_dump
+ The file will automatically appear in the backup/db_dump

 ## Save and download the media files